Counseling

 Counseling Center

-The Counseling Center was founded in January 2022 to provide free trauma-informed and culturally competent mental health services and support to the District’s LGBTQ+ people, who are survivors of intimate partner violence, sexual assault, and/or anti-LGBTQ+ violence.
+The Counseling Center was founded in January 2022 to provide free trauma-informed and culturally competent mental health services to the District’s LGBTQ+ community, who are survivors of intimate partner violence, sexual assault, and/or anti-LGBTQ+ violence.

 If you or someone you know is a survivor and needs support, please email us here or call us at: 202-465-8794